expln/metamath-lamp-docs/mm_lamp_versions/dev/explorer/search_by_pattern_v2.md

 You can copy it "as is" and paste to the "Pattern" text field on the Explorer tab and it will work.
 It is not required to write a pattern on a single line.

-#### Using less parenthesis
+#### Using less parentheses

-All previous examples used a lot of parenthesis.
+All previous examples used a lot of parentheses.
-Some of
+Some of them were redundant and could be just omitted.
-But in many cases you can reduce amount of parenthesis in patterns.
+Some of them could be eliminated by rearranging flags.

 You can put all the previously mentioned flags in the beginning of the pattern using the dollar sign `$`.
 This will make this flag to affect the entire pattern, unless it is overridden by another flag.